List of Donald Duck universe characters: April, May, and June

 In 1998, the editors of the Dutch Donald Duck weekly magazine decided the three girls should be modernized, and they got permission from the Disney Company to do so.
 Dutch Duck comic artist Mau Heymans designed a new hairdo and new wardrobe for April, May and June.
 The three now have distinct appearances and do not have the "girly" occupations that they had when Barks created them.
 In some Danish Egmont-produced stories, the new hairdo has been copied by other artists.

 April, May, and June were not seen in animation until they were given a special cameo appearance in the House of Mouse episode "Ladies' Night".
 They would later appear as regular cast members in the 2018 animated series Legend of the Three Caballeros (all three voiced by Jessica DiCicco).

-Due to the 1987 incarnation of Webby Vanderquack resembling April, May, and June, Dutch translators named Webby "Lizzy", which is used for April in Dutch while May and June are called Juultje and Babetje in the Netherlands respectively.
-This would be referenced in the series finale of the 2017 DuckTales series "The Last Adventure!", in which the real name of its version of Webby Vanderquack (voiced by Kate Micucci) is revealed to be April while the series versions of May and June (voiced by Riki Lindhome and Noël Wells respectively) are clones of Webby, who is in turn a clone of Scrooge McDuck.
+The 1987 television series DuckTales, the character Webby Vanderquack resembles April, May, and June in appearance.
+This would be referenced in the series finale of the 2017 DuckTales series "The Last Adventure!", in which the real name of its version of Webby (voiced by Kate Micucci) is revealed to be April, while the series versions of May and June (voiced by Riki Lindhome and Noël Wells respectively) are clones of Webby, who is in turn a clone of Scrooge McDuck.

 April, May, and June returned to American comics in Walt Disney's Comics and Stories #698.
 The story had them retelling "Little Red Riding Hood" with the girls as Red and the Beagle Boys as the wolf.